aproposorg/KV260-PYNQ-tutorial/README.md

 - This new board recentlly gained support in PYNQ, read more at https://github.com/Xilinx/Kria-PYNQ

 Note: You may run into error when choosing the KV260 board in Vitis HLS.
 The error message is "Can not find part number".
-This is a known bug in Vitis HLS.
 The solution is to choose the part number directly instead of choosing the board.

 So choose the part number XCK26-SFVC784-2LV-C or choose the SOM version of this part number from board list.